F-L-X-S/WLAN-CSI/simulations/sim_singlechannel/README.md

 # Simulation of CFR Estimation in Single-Channel Frame Detection

 To validate the approach of exporting the CFR as the gain estimate from the ofdmframesync module, the simulation simulations/sim_singlechannel/sim_singlechannel.cc was developed.
 This simulation illustrates the effect of a time delay on the CFR of a synchronized OFDM frame, observed as a linear phase shift across the subcarriers.
-For further analysis and visualization, the generated complex baseband sequence, the CFR, the estimated CFO, and the detected data symbols are exported using a custom MATLAB code generator (defined in ./include/matlab\_export/matlab\_export.h), which outputs variables and commands to a specified .m file.
+For further analysis and visualization, the generated complex baseband sequence, the CFR, the estimated CFO, and the detected data symbols are exported using a custom MATLAB code generator (defined in ./include/matlab_export/matlab_export.h), which outputs variables and commands to a specified .m file.
 The simulation performs the following steps:

 - Generation of an OFDM frame with QPSK data symbols in the complex baseband domain
 - Embedding of the OFDM frame's time-domain sequence within a longer signal sequence to emulate transmission
-- Simulation of noise effects using Liquid-DSP’s \texttt{channel\_cccf} module
+- Simulation of noise effects using Liquid-DSP’s ```channel_cccf``` module
 - Application of a fractional delay filter to model time-delay effects
 - Frame synchronization with the modified ofdmframesync module
 - Extraction and export of the CFR and the first OFDM symbol
-- Generation of MATLAB script to plot the received time-domain sequence, the CFR, the estimated \acrshort{cfo} and the detected data symbols
+- Generation of MATLAB script to plot the received time-domain sequence, the CFR, the estimated CFO and the detected data symbols

 Chosen simulation parameters:
 | Parameter                              | Symbol           | Value  |